vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/vsphere/8.0/Tools/README.md

 ### Step 7: Customize

 Every environment has audit findings that are not actionable but continue to appear in reports.
 A good example here might be "unnecessary hardware" where a particular device, such as an XHCI controller, might be flagged but it is required for proper operation of the guest OS on your virtual machines.
-These scripts are set up in a way where you should be able to easily find and edit those out if they are truly false positives.
+The checks are easy to locate in the scripts; remove any that are true false positives in your environment.

 Similarly, you could filter them after the fact with `Select-String` commands.